 According to a State of the General Workforce study, 85% of people are not engaged at work, creating an estimated half trillion dollars a year in lost productivity.
 While overcoming such a high statistic might feel insurmountable at first, with a little preparation and a bit of forethought, improving employee engagement is actually kind of easy.

 Here are a few of our favorite ideas on how to improve and inspire employees:

 Improved communication is a natural step toward happier, healthier, and more productive employees.
+Not to mention, it provides a much needed boost in employee engagement.
 When workers are unable to quickly or easily relay messages or send important information they can’t work efficiently.
 As a result, productivity is lost and employees feel tired, drained, and frustrated.
-Improve productivity and moral at your organization by taking a hard look at your company’s main methods of communication.
+Improve productivity and morale at your organization by taking a hard look at your company’s main methods of communication.
 Are they simple, straightforward and centralized?
 Or does content tend to get lost or misplaced along the way?

 Define Company Goals

 According to Gallup, 67% of employees are engaged at work when they personally believe in their company’s mission.
-Workers are no longer satisfied just making money, they want to contribute to a cause and make a difference in the world.
+Workers are no longer satisfied simply making money.
+They want to contribute to a cause and make a difference in the world.
 Every successful company has some kind of mission statement.
-Make sure employees are familiar with yours and what you stand for.
-Clearly define company goals, reiterate them often, and follow through with what you believe.
+Make sure your employees are familiar with yours.
+When identifying your mission statement, it is critical to clearly define company goals and reiterate them often.

 Foster Work Friendships

 Employees who get along are more likely to enjoy work, contribute to brainstorming and other work conversations, and feel supported in their efforts.
 In fact, according to Quantum Workplace, “employee satisfaction increases nearly 50% when a worker develops a close relationship on the job.”
 While it’s impossible to force a friendship, providing opportunities for coworkers to spend quality time together and creating a happy, healthy, and fun work environment goes a long way.